INSTRUCTIONAL FLEET

 Younger, lighter sailors use Optimists, with sailors typically weighing 80-125 lbs. and age up to 14.
 The 7′ 9″ length over all Optimist is the most common youth sailing program instructional boat and biggest youth racing class in the world.
 Optis are sailed with one camper aboard (we might put 2 aboard in special circumstances).
 Many of the top world Optimist sailors have become world-class Laser Radial or Laser 4.7 sailors after they “age-out” of the Opti.
 Many also go on to excel in double-handers such as the C420.
 We use Optis in the Green Fleet, Beginning and Performance curricula.

 Xcites are a workhorse single sail, cat-rigged recreational/teaching platform in our camp.
-Sailors weighing 50-200 lbs. and ages 9 and above can be accommodated.
-It is appropriate to single-hand an Xcite or sail with two smaller campers aboard as instructionally appropriate.
+The Club TAZ is a similar platform but has the option of flying a small jib as a fractional rig sloop.
+Sailors weighing 50-200 lbs. and ages 9 and above are accommodated.
+It is appropriate to single-hand or sail with two smaller campers aboard as instructionally appropriate.
 Overall length is slightly under 10′.
-Xcites are not an organized class as are the other fleet boats. but are suitably one design for racing drills.
-Xcites are used in the Beginning and Intermediate/Advanced curricula.
+Xcites/Club TAZ are not organized classes as are the other fleet boats. but are suitable for one design for racing drills.
+Xcites/Club TAZ boats are used in the Beginning and Intermediate/Advanced curricula.

 Laser Full (7), Radial (6), and 4.7 (5):